TRT Global - Türkiye holds 'constructive' meeting with Russia, Iran, Syria in Moscow

 The defence ministers and intelligence chiefs of Türkiye, Russia, Iran and Syrian regime held "constructive" talks in Moscow, Ankara said.

-The Turkish Defence Ministry statement said on Tuesday the ministers and intelligence service chiefs discussed strengthening security in Syria and the normalisation of ties between Ankara and Damascus in the meeting.
+The Turkish Defence Ministry statement said on Tuesday the ministers and intelligence service chiefs discussed strengthening security in Syria in the meeting.

 The quadrilateral meeting comprising the intelligence chiefs of the four countries discussed stepping up efforts for the return of Syrian refugees to their country, the Turkish Defence Ministry said.